COVID-19 research

 in this population.

-This study is recruiting adults over 18 years, diagnosed with
+This study recruited adults over 18 years, diagnosed with

 SARS-CoV-2 infection (COVID-19) with indication of heart damage

 (raised cardiac biomarker [Troponin]).
-Patients will be required to
+Patients were required to

 have a cardiac MRI, an electrocardiogram (ECG) and to complete a 6